"On their deathbed, no one will regret not having contributed enough to GDP"

 In alignment with the Pact for the Future, which reaffirms the need to urgently develop a framework on such measures (action 53), this initiative aims to advance intergenerational equity for long-term sustainability by:

-Intergenerationally Equitable Policy Recommendations: Policy recommendations from young people, including on the needs of future generations, on how to complement or go beyond GDP, building on the insights from the global youth Essay Competition.
+Publication and dissemination of policy recommendations from young people, including on the needs of future generations, on how to complement and go beyond GDP, building on the insights from the global youth Essay Competition.

-Youth Network on Beyond GDP: A global Youth Network and a “sounding board” for Member States and experts on recommendations for measures that complement or go beyond GDP.
+Creation of a Youth Network, as a “sounding board” for Member States and the Secretary-General’s independent high-level expert group on recommendations for measures that complement and go beyond GDP.

-In February 2024, the initiative kicked off with the global youth Essay Competition "What Counts in the Future?
+In February 2024, the initiative kicked off with the global Essay Competition "What Counts in the Future?
 A Youth Perspective on Measuring What We Value".
 The competition invited young people to share their perspectives on values and priorities for frameworks that complement or move beyond GDP.
-Over 600 essays were submitted, with the top five winners invited to a high-level dialogue in Geneva in April 2024.
+Over 600 essays were submitted, with the top ten essays featured in a joint publication and the top five winners invited to a high-level dialogue in Geneva in April 2024.
 The insights gathered from this competition form the initiative's foundation.

 Since then, multiple dialogues, including an official side event of the Summit of the Future Action Days in September 2024, have been held to formally launch the initiative and ensure that the voices of young people and future generations are central to policymaking.